-We’re pleased to announce that by the end of May, participant account balances will be updated daily instead of monthly.
+We’re pleased to announce that Daily Valuation is live.
 Read the Quick Guide to Daily Valuation and get more information below.

 Daily Valuation Webinar